The 9 Best Backyard Swing Sets for Kids

 - Choose a level location and anchor the set so that it can't tip over.

-- Openings between ladder rungs, posts and railings should be smaller than three-and-a-half inches or larger than nine inches so that kids can't get their heads or necks trapped.
+- Openings between ladder rungs, posts and railings should be smaller than 3 1/2 inches or larger than 9 inches so that kids can't get their heads or necks trapped.

 - Eliminate all hanging ropes or cords, since they're a strangulation hazard.
 Climbing ropes should be secured on both ends.